hifis-net/ansible-role-gitlab/README.md

 ###### Switch to Use External Redis Instance

+Set switch to `false` to enable external Redis instance:

 ```yaml
 use_internal_redis: 'false'
 ```

 ###### Password to Authenticate Redis Services within Cluster

-You have to use your own private and encrypted password here:
+It is recommended to enable authentication for Redis Master, Redis Replica and Redis Sentinel by providing the respective password:

 ```yaml
 redis_password: 'changeme'
 ```

+_Caution: You have to use your own private and encrypted password here._

 ###### Reference Name of the Redis Cluster